 Take your Spanish class outside

 I do not know about other parts of the country and world, but Spring in the Midwest is literally a breath of fresh air.
 After six months of bone-chilling cold, wind, and snow, in Iowa, we have earned some warm weather.
-Personally sunshine and being outside gives me life, so any excuse to outside in May and June is fine by me.
+Personally sunshine and being outside gives me life, so any excuse to be outside in May and June is fine by me.
 Normally all it takes in the afternoon is a student asking if we can go outside and I am easily convinced.
-(It is too bad for the morning classes, since it often starts out pretty chilly, but by the afternoon it is perfect for outside time).
+(It is too bad for the morning classes since it often starts out pretty chilly, but by the afternoon it is perfect for outside time).

 My classes do know that going outside for Spanish is still time for learning and not just a free for all.
-For the spontaneous and randomly beautiful days, it might be as easy as bringing activities outside on clipboards to sit on the sidewalk or grass and work.
-Or you can have a planned day and celebrate Outdoor Classroom Day on May 19, 2022.
+For spontaneous and randomly beautiful days, it might be as easy as bringing activities outside on clipboards to sit on the sidewalk or grass and work.
+Or you can have a planned day and celebrate Outdoor Classroom Day on May 18, 2023.
 Since 2012 there has been a movement to have all classes outside for a day.
 You can learn more on their website, with resources available in Spanish & other languages.

 This can be as easy as taking your free reading books to read in the sunshine.
 With a class novel, I like to have scrap paper by the door and instruct students to grab scrap paper, a clipboard, and their novel, read a chapter, and do one of the following on the fly: